jackiehjm/stx-docs/doc/source/deploy_install_guides/index.rst

    bootable_usb
    nvme_config

 ..
+Docs note: Starting with R5 (May 2021), team agreed that the latest/working
+   branch will include the current install guides only.
+The archived releases will only be available in a release-specific branch.
+The instructions below are modified to reflect this change.

+..
 Making a new release
 ..
-1. Archive the previous 'supported' release.
-      Move the toctree link from the Supported release section into the Archived releases toctree.
-..
-2. Make the previous 'upcoming' release the new 'supported'.
+1. Make the previous 'upcoming' release the new 'supported' release.
+      Copy the folder to the release-specific branch.
-      Move the toctree link from the Upcoming release section into the Supported release.
+      Copy the toctree link into the Supported section of install landing page.
       Update intro text for the Supported release section to use the latest version.
 ..
-3. Add new 'upcoming' release, aka 'Latest' on the version button.
+2. Add new 'upcoming' release, aka 'Latest' on the version button.
       If new upcoming release docs aren't ready, remove toctree from Upcoming section and just leave intro text.
 Update text for the upcoming release version.
 Once the new upcoming docs are ready, add them in the